binaryedge/api-publicdoc/modules/web.md

 These are optional parameters that can alter the behaviour of the module.
 These options can be inserted into the "config" object on the request.

-  * https - whether to use HTTPS instead of HTTP
+  * https - Whether to use HTTPS instead of HTTP
     * "config":{"https":true}
+  * screenshot - Whether to take a screenshot of the website
+    * "config":{"screenshot":true}

 ## Schema